Dear Readers and Listeners:

 It would be nice if they – the Teto-Team – could arrange a meet-up on the internet or appear at an event.
-Not necessarily a public one, but a verifiably recorded one.
+Not necessarily a public one, but a verifiable meet-up.
 Real people in silhouettes answering the hard questions.
 Even Zcash has their “ceremonies” and judging by their continued success, publicity is working.

 There are hints that this might soon happen.
 That the Teto-Team might pay us a visit?

 I think I could even drum up some questions, just let me know.
 In fact, I ask that anyone who has a question for the Teto-Team or Bytecoin in general, leave them in the comments below, go to my Reddit or even peruse BitcoinTalk.org.

 What is important about this connection, however thin, to Monero, Aeon and the surviving CryptoNote cryptocurrencies?
 Bytecoin was allegedly the first mover, but became sidetracked.
 Why?